braintree/runbook/README.md

 end
 ```

 Every book requires a title.
-Books can have description and section children.
+Books can have description, layout, and section children.
 Descriptions describe the book and are declared with the `description` keyword.

 ##### Sections